 Children who have bad experiences at the dentist when they’re young can stay fearful long into adulthood.
 This can result in extreme negative consequences for oral health.

-Meadows Dental Group recognizes the importance of getting kids comfortable with coming to the dentist.
+Meadows Dental Group by Espire recognizes the importance of getting kids comfortable with coming to the dentist.
 The “Happy Visit” described above is designed to do just that, but we recognize that some children need additional help relaxing.

 Our dentists are skilled in sedation dentistry, and we can provide nitrous oxide to your child if he or she is struggling during an appointment.
 Often known as “laughing gas,” nitrous oxide is a mild sedative that doesn’t require needles.
 It’s safe, and it helps many kids who are scared get comfortable.